 Minor deviations from designated procedures will not be a basis for sustaining an appeal unless there is an adverse effect on the outcome of the hearing.

-- Was the decision reached based on substantial, sufficient information?
+- The decision was based on substantial and sufficient information.

 After reviewing your request, the Chair of the University Discipline Panel will do one of these things:

 - Deny the appeal.

 - Return the case to the Hearing Officer or Director of the Student Resolution Center for further consideration.
 The student must abide by the original conditions while the case is under review.

 - Convene an Appeals Committee to review the record of the original case.